ros2/rosbag2/README.md

 Whenever a publisher and a subscriber on the same topic belong to the same _composed_ process, and intra-process is enabled for both, `rclcpp` completely bypasses RMW layer and below transport layer (i.e. DDS).
 Instead, messages are shared via process memory and *potentially* never copied.
 Some exception hold, so please have a look to the [IPC guidelines](https://docs.ros.org/en/rolling/Tutorials/Demos/Intra-Process-Communication.html?highlight=intra).

 Here is an example of Python launchfile composition.
-Notice that components do not expect YAML files to be direclty passed to them: parameters have to be "dumped" out from the YAML file (if you have one).
+Notice that composable container components do not expect YAML files to be directly passed to them: parameters have to be "dumped" out from the YAML file (if you have one).
 A suggestion of possible implementation is offered as a starting point.

 ```python
 import launch